ConsciousnessCraft/OBJECT-DEFORMATION/README.md

 - **Move Vectors**: Use U, u, V, and v to move the tangent and normal vectors along the surface.
 - **Return to Initial View**:  Press 'C.

-to increase/reduce tmin press 't','T'
+- to increase/reduce tmin press 't','T'.
-to increase/reduce tmax press 'n','N'
+- to increase/reduce tmax press 'n','N'.
-to increase/reduce thetamax press 'b','B'
+- to increase/reduce thetamax press 'b','B'

 to change between toon shader/gooch  press the button 'm' for both. activate/deactivate, silhouette : Press 'M'.